-The Work Planning and Career Development process aims to provide you with the guidance, direction and support to navigate the various career pathways and development opportunities, and to help with the planning of your work aligned to the University strategy and goals.
+Western Sydney University recognises the importance of work planning and career development to provide employees with the guidance, direction and support to navigate various career pathways and development opportunities, and to help with the planning of work in alignment to the University strategy and goals.

 Process and Timeline

-MyCareer Online System and Support
+MyCareer Online System

-Work Planning and Career Development through MyCareer Online system (opens in a new window) enables an annual (and continuous) planning and review process.
-It allows you to set and monitor your work objectives and development plan and review these objectives on a regular basis.
+Work Planning and Career Development through MyCareer Online system enables an annual and continuous planning and review process, allowing staff to set and monitor work objectives and development plan, and review these on a regular basis.

 For further information about the Work Planning and Career Development process, contact the appropriate HR Partner or Advisor.